PerkunasKF/msp2-games/README.md

      - The user will be able to:
           - Responsive game design
           - Clearly defined interactive elements
-          - Clearly define a game area
+          - Clearly define game area
           - Toggle between game modes
           - Send feedback to the developer